 We live in a traumatised society in need of healing.
-To heal our communities, we need to develop caring environments and centres of healing to bring hope and healing in a wide variety of situations.
-A network of multidisciplinary support between all the stakeholders in the community is important to ensure a holistic approach to healing.
-In this regard we are involved in partnering and networking with several other ministries such as the Centre for Faith and the Institute for Healing of Memories.
+To promote healing in our communities, we participate in developing context-specific emotional and trauma support systems to bring hope and healing in a variety of situations.
+We believe that a network of multidisciplinary support between all relevant stakeholders in the community will ensure a holistic approach to healing in communities.
+In this regard we are involved in partnering and networking with institutions and ministries such as the South African Defence Force Association, the Centre for Faith and Community and the Institute for Healing of Memories.

 With the Prepare/Enrich premarital and marital counselling process we are involved in marriage preparation, – enrichment and counselling.

 Because of the brokenness in our society single parent and stepparent families are not the exception but on the increase.
 These special families with their unique challenges need support.
 In cooperation with other stakeholders in the community we are developing networks of support to these families.